 Self-pay rates are available for individual or group sessions if you are already working in the field and simply need a supervisor.
 Please call for additional information.

-What I am looking for in an LPC Intern (LPC-A)
+What I am looking for in an LPC Intern (LPC-A) or LMFT-A

 - A strong ethical and moral foundation based upon serving others in a compassionate and empathetic manner.